netdata/learn/docs/collect/application-metrics.md

 collector](/docs/agent/collectors/go.d.plugin/modules/prometheus).

 Collecting all the available metrics on your nodes, and across your entire infrastructure, is just one piece of the puzzle.
-Next, learn more about Netdata's famous real-time visualizations by [viewing all your nodes at a glance](/docs/visualize/view-all-nodes).
+Next, learn more about Netdata's famous real-time visualizations by [seeing an overview of your infrastructure](/docs/visualize/overview-infrastructure) using Netdata Cloud.